whatbirdisthat/wbit-blog/content/posts/protecting-change-with-mfa.md

 {{% notice info %}}Transactional MFA is the __protection of specific actions__ by challenging for a second authentication factor.
 In general, these are transactional actions such as CHANGE some data.
 Like, to pay for something, alter a subscription, update a user's address. {{% /notice %}}

+There is a level of sophistication (complexity) to transactional MFA that may lead to some appearance of crossover to Authorisation.
+While authorisation is about allowing certain entities to access a given action based on their role transactional MFA is about increasing the amount of identification required to perform the action.

+For example, to rent a video you probably only need a telephone bill, whereas to buy a big TV on credit you need a drivers' licence and a credit card.
+Anyone can do these things, they just require more proof of identity.

 ### "Easy MFA" - Challenge at Login

 In the simplest implementation and user journey, MFA is a part of the login process.
 Once the user is MFA'd at login, their identity is assumed to be constant for the duration of the session.